streamdata-gallery-organizations/xignite/_listings/xignite/gettick-post.md

       Envelope:
         description: This is a default description.
         type: post
-  GetHistoricalTicksAsOfDateInput:
+  GetHistoricalHighLowInput:
     properties:
       Envelope:
         description: This is a default description.
         type: post
-  GetHistoricalTicksAsOfDateHeader:
+  GetHistoricalHighLowHeader:
     properties: []
-  GetHistoricalTicksAsOfDateOutput:
+  GetHistoricalHighLowOutput:
     properties:
       Envelope:
         description: This is a default description.
         type: post
-  GetIntradayFutureChartInput:
+  GetIntradayHighLowInput:
     properties:
       Envelope:
         description: This is a default description.
         type: post
-  GetIntradayFutureChartHeader:
+  GetIntradayHighLowHeader:
     properties: []
-  GetIntradayFutureChartOutput:
+  GetIntradayHighLowOutput:
     properties:
       Envelope:
         description: This is a default description.
         type: post
-  GetIntradayFutureChartBinaryInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetIntradayFutureChartBinaryHeader:
+  ListCurrencies_tns:
     properties: []
-  GetIntradayFutureChartBinaryOutput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetIntradayFutureChartCustomInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetIntradayFutureChartCustomHeader:
+  ListCurrenciesResponse_tns:
     properties: []
-  GetIntradayFutureChartCustomOutput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetIntradayFutureChartCustomBinaryInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetIntradayFutureChartCustomBinaryHeader:
+  ListActiveCurrencies_tns:
     properties: []
-  GetIntradayFutureChartCustomBinaryOutput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetHistoricalFutureChartInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetHistoricalFutureChartHeader:
+  ListActiveCurrenciesResponse_tns:
     properties: []
-  GetHistoricalFutureChartOutput:
+  ListOfficialRates_tns:
+    properties: []
+  ListOfficialRatesResponse_tns:
+    properties: []
+  GetUnitOfAccount_tns:
     properties:
-      Envelope:
+      Currency:
         description: This is a default description.
         type: post
-  GetHistoricalFutureChartBinaryInput:
-    properties:
-      Envelope:
+      AsOfDate:
         description: This is a default description.
         type: post
-  GetHistoricalFutureChartBinaryHeader:
+  GetUnitOfAccountResponse_tns:
     properties: []
-  GetHistoricalFutureChartBinaryOutput:
+  ConvertRealTimeValue_tns:
     properties:
-      Envelope:
+      From:
         description: This is a default description.
         type: post
-  GetHistoricalFutureChartCustomInput:
-    properties:
-      Envelope:
+      To:
         description: This is a default description.
         type: post
-  GetHistoricalFutureChartCustomHeader:
-    properties: []
-  GetHistoricalFutureChartCustomOutput:
-    properties:
-      Envelope:
+      Amount:
         description: This is a default description.
         type: post
-  GetHistoricalFutureChartCustomBinaryInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetHistoricalFutureChartCustomBinaryHeader:
+  ConvertRealTimeValueResponse_tns:
     properties: []
-  GetHistoricalFutureChartCustomBinaryOutput:
+  ConvertHistoricalValue_tns:
     properties:
-      Envelope:
+      From:
         description: This is a default description.
         type: post
-  GetHistoricalCommodityChartInput:
-    properties:
-      Envelope:
+      To:
         description: This is a default description.
         type: post
-  GetHistoricalCommodityChartHeader:
-    properties: []
-  GetHistoricalCommodityChartOutput:
-    properties:
-      Envelope:
+      AsOfDate:
         description: This is a default description.
         type: post
-  GetHistoricalCommodityChartBinaryInput:
-    properties:
-      Envelope:
+      Amount:
         description: This is a default description.
         type: post
-  GetHistoricalCommodityChartBinaryHeader:
+  ConvertHistoricalValueResponse_tns:
     properties: []
-  GetHistoricalCommodityChartBinaryOutput:
+  GetRealTimeForwardRate_tns:
     properties:
-      Envelope:
+      From:
         description: This is a default description.
         type: post
-  GetHistoricalCommodityChartCustomInput:
-    properties:
-      Envelope:
+      To:
         description: This is a default description.
         type: post
-  GetHistoricalCommodityChartCustomHeader:
+  GetRealTimeForwardRateResponse_tns:
     properties: []
-  GetHistoricalCommodityChartCustomOutput:
+  GetRealTimeCrossRateAsString_tns:
     properties:
-      Envelope:
+      From:
         description: This is a default description.
         type: post
-  GetHistoricalCommodityChartCustomBinaryInput:
-    properties:
-      Envelope:
+      To:
         description: This is a default description.
         type: post
-  GetHistoricalCommodityChartCustomBinaryHeader:
+  GetRealTimeCrossRateAsStringResponse_tns:
     properties: []
-  GetHistoricalCommodityChartCustomBinaryOutput:
+  GetLatestCrossRate_tns:
     properties:
-      Envelope:
+      From:
         description: This is a default description.
         type: post
-  GetIntradayChartDesignInput:
-    properties:
-      Envelope:
+      To:
         description: This is a default description.
         type: post
-  GetIntradayChartDesignHeader:
+  GetLatestCrossRateResponse_tns:
     properties: []
-  GetIntradayChartDesignOutput:
+  GetLatestCrossRates_tns:
     properties:
-      Envelope:
+      From:
         description: This is a default description.
         type: post
-  GetHistoricalChartDesignInput:
-    properties:
-      Envelope:
+      Tos:
         description: This is a default description.
         type: post
-  GetHistoricalChartDesignHeader:
+  GetLatestCrossRatesResponse_tns:
     properties: []
-  GetHistoricalChartDesignOutput:
+  GetRealTimeCrossRate_tns:
+    properties: []
+  GetRealTimeCrossRateResponse_tns:
+    properties: []
+  GetRealTimeCrossRateGMT_tns:
+    properties: []
+  GetRealTimeCrossRateGMTResponse_tns:
+    properties: []
+  GetRawCrossRate_tns:
+    properties: []
+  GetRawCrossRateResponse_tns:
+    properties: []
+  GetRawCrossRates_tns:
     properties:
-      Envelope:
+      Symbols:
         description: This is a default description.
         type: post
-  GetFutureOptionInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetFutureOptionHeader:
+  GetRawCrossRatesResponse_tns:
     properties: []
-  GetFutureOptionOutput:
+  GetRealTimeCrossRates_tns:
     properties:
-      Envelope:
+      Symbols:
         description: This is a default description.
         type: post
-  GetTopIndustryHeadlinesInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetTopIndustryHeadlinesHeader:
+  GetRealTimeCrossRatesResponse_tns:
     properties: []
-  GetTopIndustryHeadlinesOutput:
+  GetHistoricalCrossRateTables_tns:
     properties:
-      Envelope:
+      Symbols:
         description: This is a default description.
         type: post
-  GetTodaysIndustryHeadlinesInput:
-    properties:
-      Envelope:
+      StartDate:
         description: This is a default description.
         type: post
-  GetTodaysIndustryHeadlinesHeader:
-    properties: []
-  GetTodaysIndustryHeadlinesOutput:
-    properties:
-      Envelope:
+      EndDate:
         description: This is a default description.
         type: post
-  GetLastIndustryHeadlinesInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetLastIndustryHeadlinesHeader:
+  GetHistoricalCrossRateTablesResponse_tns:
     properties: []
-  GetLastIndustryHeadlinesOutput:
+  GetHistoricalCrossRateTablesBidAsk_tns:
     properties:
-      Envelope:
+      Symbols:
         description: This is a default description.
         type: post
-  GetFutureOptionChainInput:
-    properties:
-      Envelope:
+      StartDate:
         description: This is a default description.
         type: post
-  GetFutureOptionChainHeader:
-    properties: []
-  GetFutureOptionChainOutput:
-    properties:
-      Envelope:
+      EndDate:
         description: This is a default description.
         type: post
-  GetFutureOptionsByStrikePriceInput:
-    properties:
-      Envelope:
-        description: This is a default description.
-        type: post
-  GetFutureOptionsByStrikePriceHeader:
+  GetHistoricalCrossRateTablesBidAskResponse_tns:
     properties: []
-  GetFutureOptionsByStrikePriceOutput:
+  GetCurrencyReport_tns:
     properties:
-      Envelope:
+      From:
         description: This is a default description.
         type: post
-  GetFutureSymbol_tns:
-    properties:
-      Symbol:
+      To:
         description: This is a default description.
         type: post
-      Month:
+      StartDate:
         description: This is a default description.
         type: post
-      Year:
+      EndDate:
         description: This is a default description.
         type: post
-  GetFutureSymbolResponse_tns:
+  GetCurrencyReportResponse_tns:
     properties: []
-  GetReverseFutureSymbol_tns:
+  GetHistoricalCrossRateTable_tns:
     properties:
-      Symbol:
+      Symbols:
         description: This is a default description.
         type: post
-  GetReverseFutureSymbolResponse_tns:
-    properties: []
-  GetTerminationSchedule_tns:
-    properties:
-      Symbol:
+      AsOfDate:
         description: This is a default description.
         type: post
-      Month:
-        description: This is a default description.
-        type: post
-      Year:
-        description: This is a default description.
-        type: post
-  GetTerminationScheduleResponse_tns:
+  GetHistoricalCrossRateTableResponse_tns:
     properties: []
-  GetNextFuture_tns:
+  GetHistoricalCrossRateTableBidAsk_tns:
     properties:
-      Symbol:
+      Symbols:
         description: This is a default description.
         type: post
-  GetNextFutureResponse_tns:
-    properties: []
-  GetFuture_tns:
-    properties:
-      Symbol:
+      AsOfDate:
         description: This is a default description.
         type: post
-  GetFutureResponse_tns:
+  GetHistoricalCrossRateTableBidAskResponse_tns:
     properties: []
-  ListExchanges_tns:
-    properties: []
-  ListExchangesResponse_tns:
-    properties: []
-  ListFutureCategories_tns:
-    properties: []
-  ListFutureCategoriesResponse_tns:
-    properties: []
-  ListSwaps_tns:
-    properties: []
-  ListSwapsResponse_tns:
-    properties: []
-  ListFutures_tns:
-    properties: []
-  ListFuturesResponse_tns:
-    properties: []
-  ListFrontMonthContracts_tns:
-    properties: []
-  ListFrontMonthContractsResponse_tns:
-    properties: []
-  ListFuturesByCategory_tns:
+  GetRealTimeCrossRateTable_tns:
     properties:
-      Category:
+      Symbols:
         description: This is a default description.
         type: post
-  ListFuturesByCategoryResponse_tns:
+  GetRealTimeCrossRateTableResponse_tns:
     properties: []
-  ListFuturesByExchange_tns:
+  GetRealTimeCrossRateTableWithBidAsk_tns:
     properties:
-      Exchange:
+      Symbols:
         description: This is a default description.
         type: post
-  ListFuturesByExchangeResponse_tns:
+  GetRealTimeCrossRateTableWithBidAskResponse_tns:
     properties: []
-  ListSwapsByExchange_tns:
+  GetAllCrossRatesForACurrency_tns:
     properties:
-      Exchange:
-        description: This is a default description.
-        type: post
-  ListSwapsByExchangeResponse_tns:
-    properties: []
-  GetDelayedSwap_tns:
-    properties:
       Symbol:
         description: This is a default description.
         type: post
-      Month:
-        description: This is a default description.
-        type: post
-      Year:
-        description: This is a default description.
-        type: post
-  GetDelayedSwapResponse_tns:
+  GetAllCrossRatesForACurrencyResponse_tns:
     properties: []
-  GetDelayedFuture_tns:
+  GetRealTimeCrossRateTableAsHTML_tns:
     properties:
-      Symbol:
+      Symbols:
         description: This is a default description.
         type: post
-      Month:
+      ColumnHeaderStyle:
         description: This is a default description.
         type: post
-      Year:
+      LineHeaderStyle:
         description: This is a default description.
         type: post
-  GetDelayedFutureResponse_tns:
-    properties: []
-  GetDelayedFrontFuture_tns:
-    properties:
-      Symbol:
+      CellStyle:
         description: This is a default description.
         type: post
-  GetDelayedFrontFutureResponse_tns:
+  GetRealTimeCrossRateTableAsHTMLResponse_tns:
     properties: []
-  GetAllDelayedFutures_tns:
+  GetSimpleRealTimeCrossRateTableAsHTML_tns:
     properties:
-      Symbol:
+      Symbols:
         description: This is a default description.
         type: post
-  GetAllDelayedFuturesResponse_tns:
-    properties: []
-  GetTopDelayedFutures_tns:
-    properties:
-      Symbol:
+      ColumnHeaderStyle:
         description: This is a default description.
         type: post
-      Count:
+      LineHeaderStyle:
         description: This is a default description.
         type: post
-  GetTopDelayedFuturesResponse_tns:
-    properties: []
-  GetAllDelayedSwaps_tns:
-    properties:
-      Symbol:
+      CellStyle:
         description: This is a default description.
         type: post
-  GetAllDelayedSwapsResponse_tns:
+  GetSimpleRealTimeCrossRateTableAsHTMLResponse_tns:
     properties: []
-  GetDelayedFutures_tns:
+  GetHistoricalCrossRateTableAsHTML_tns:
     properties:
       Symbols:
         description: This is a default description.
         type: post
-      Month:
+      AsOfDate:
         description: This is a default description.
         type: post
-      Year:
+      ColumnHeaderStyle:
         description: This is a default description.
         type: post
-  GetDelayedFuturesResponse_tns:
-    properties: []
-  GetDelayedFutureStrip_tns:
-    properties:
-      Symbol:
+      LineHeaderStyle:
         description: This is a default description.
         type: post
-  GetDelayedFutureStripResponse_tns:
+      CellStyle:
+        description: This is a default description.
+        type: post
+  GetHistoricalCrossRateTableAsHTMLResponse_tns:
     properties: []
-  GetHistoricalFutureStrip_tns:
+  GetHistoricalCrossRate_tns:
     properties:
       Symbol:
         description: This is a default description.